ankaAR/bestiario5e/_creatures/ancient-black-dragon.md

 ***Detectar.*** The dragon hace una prueba de Sabiduría (Percepción).

-***Tail Attack.*** The dragon makes a tail attack.
+***Ataque de Cola.*** El dragón hace un ataque con la cola.

-***Wing Attack (cuesta 2 acciones).*** The dragon beats its wings.
+***Ataque de Ala (cuesta 2 acciones).*** The dragon beats its wings.
 Each creature within 15 ft. of the dragon must succeed on a DC 23 Dexterity saving throw or take 15 (2d6 + 8) puntos de daño contundente and be knocked prone.
 The dragon can then fly up to half its flying speed.